-Genesis, oil on canvas, artificial grass, leather rope
+painted and dyed wood, oil on canvas, light, LED lights, artificial grass, mirror, leather rope

 Mohr: Bloodlines in Life and Art

 I grew up with a mother who was a single parent, a U.S. immigrant from Grenada.
 There was a lot of Grenadian, and more broadly, Caribbean pride in her household.
 Unfortunately, due to colonial history, our family. like many black families in the Americas, has no knowledge of where we came from in Africa.

 Growing up I identified as black and didn't develop much curiosity about my father's ethnic origins until he came into my life when I was around 10 years old.
 He was extremely proud of his Italian heritage and has told me quite a bit about our ancestry.

 My father’s side of the family lived in Itri, an ancient town between Rome and Naples.
 His grandparents (my great grandparents) Giuseppe and Giovannina Matrullo, were married shortly before they came to the United States in 1899.
 Both were around 21 years old.
 Giovannina (whose name was Americanized to Jennie when she got here) had worked as a seamstress in Castellammare di Stabia, near Naples.
 Giuseppe had worked for the Italian Customs service.
 I’m told he rode a horse and carried a pistol for his job.
 He was educated enough to read and write Italian.

 Giuseppe and Giovannina lived in Little Italy, first at 169 Hester Street and then at 144 Hester, on the top floor.
 Many of the locals would ask Giuseppe to write letters in Italian for them, or to read the Italian news.
 Family lore has it that he was a good-humored guy who worked as a longshoreman until he and Giovannina moved to Hackensack, New Jersey.